 Delicious served with warm wholemeal flatbreads or pitta.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; chop using bridge/claw technique; snip herbs with scissors; use a citrus squeezer/zester; garnish and decorate.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; chop using bridge/claw technique safely; snip herbs with scissors; use a citrus squeezer; use weighing scales; use a measuring jug to measure liquids; garnish and decorate.

 Ingredients (serves 6 as a side dish):